TexasInstruments/edgeai-robotics-sdk/ros1/drivers/mono_capture/README.md

     ```
     For examples of how to use the tool, please refer to `$SDK_DIR/tools/mono_camera/calib_C920.sh`.

 2. **Rectification Map Generatio**n: A Python tool is provided for generating rectification map: `$SDK_DIR/tools/mono_camera/generate_rect_map_mono.py`.
 This tool takes the `camera_info` YAML file as input and generates a binary file for undistortion/rectification look-up-table (LUT).
-The generated LUT is required for offloading the undistortion/rectification processes to J7 VPAC/LDC hardware accelerator.
+The generated LUT is required for offloading the undistortion/rectification processes to the VPAC/LDC hardware accelerator.
 Below is the usage of the tool.

     ```
     usage: generate_rect_map_mono.py [-h] [--input INPUT] [--name NAME]